musicpack/mbox/README.md

 *Instead of running the commands above in the terminal, you can use the [Run and Debug](https://code.visualstudio.com/docs/editor/debugging) feature already built into VSCode.
 The following profiles has been included within the project: Normal Mode, Debug Mode*

 ## Contributing
-Pull requests are welcomed.
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)